 LACMA Is Temporarily Closed

 While LACMA’s mission is to celebrate centuries of creativity and inspiring human endeavors, our foremost priority is the health and safety of our visitors, staff, volunteers, and neighbors.
 Following recommendations from Los Angeles County and in coordination with our sister institution, the Natural History Museums of Los Angeles County, LACMA closed temporarily to the public effective Saturday, March 14 until further notice.
-Please also note that all public programs and events, including those hosted at our gallery at Charles White Elementary School, have been canceled at this time.
-Hancock Park and our public outdoor sculptures, including Urban Light and Levitated Mass, will remain open.
+Hancock Park and our public sculptures remain open and accessible, but please continue to practice physical distancing.

 Our dedicated staff are the soul of LACMA, and each and every one of them makes the museum a welcoming, creative, and dynamic place for all of Los Angeles County.
 We are committed to supporting all of our employees, both salaried and hourly, during this unprecedented time.